rgeraldes24/solc/docs/yul.rst

 .. _opcodes:

-EVM Dialect
+ZVM Dialect
 -----------

-The default dialect of Yul currently is the EVM dialect for the currently selected version of the EVM.
+The default dialect of Yul currently is the ZVM dialect for the currently selected version of the ZVM.
 The only type available in this dialect is ``u256``, the 256-bit native type of the Zond Virtual Machine.
 Since it is the default type of this dialect, it can be omitted.

-The following table lists all builtin functions (depending on the EVM version) and provides a short description of the semantics of the function / opcode.
+The following table lists all builtin functions (depending on the ZVM version) and provides a short description of the semantics of the function / opcode.
 This document does not want to be a full description of the Ethereum virtual machine.
 Please refer to a different document if you are interested in the precise semantics.